The power of Magento B2B: A marketplace story

 Leaning on technology providers and platforms can make all the difference and allow businesses to focus on their core competencies and strategies, rather than the technological hurdles.
-ChemDirect, an all-in-one chemical marketplace founded in 2018, built their store on Magento B2B.
+ChemDirect, an all-in-one chemical marketplace founded in 2018, built their store on the Magento B2B ecommerce platform.

 The platform quickly became the backbone for ChemDirect's rapid growth.
 In 2022, ChemDirect saw significant growth in digital sales, tripling booked revenue and doubling active buyers compared to 2021.
 Further, they established a robust chemical logistics and payments network with $17M in monthly buying power and 99% of orders fulfilled within 3-7 days on average.

 "The significant spike we’ve seen in online procurement across the chemical market shows a clear need for real-time transparency alongside search, financing and logistic capabilities — to capture new high-margin opportunities without upfront costs or operational headaches," says Dave Haase, President of ChemDirect.